Marie Antoinette: Prelude to the Revolution: scandals and the failure of reforms (1786–1789)

-Diamond necklace scandal
+Affair of the Diamond Necklace

-Marie Antoinette began to abandon her more carefree activities to become increasingly involved in politics in her role as Queen of France.
-By publicly showing her attention to the education and care of her children, the queen sought to improve the dissolute image she had acquired in 1785 from the "Diamond Necklace Affair", in which public opinion had falsely accused her of criminal participation in defrauding the jewelers Boehmer and Bassenge of the price of an expensive diamond necklace they had originally created for Madame du Barry.
-The main actors in the scandal were Cardinal de Rohan, Prince de Rohan-Guéméné, Great Almoner of France, and Jeanne de Valois-Saint-Rémy, Comtesse de La Motte, a descendant of an illegitimate child of Henry II of France of the House of Valois.
+Marie Antoinette began to abandon her more carefree activities to become increasingly involved in politics in her role as queen of France.
+By publicly showing her attention to the education and care of her children, the queen sought to improve the dissolute image that had begun to shadow her reputation in 1785 from the "Affair of the Diamond Necklace", which involved members of her court defrauding jewelers of the price of an expensive diamond necklace they had originally created for Madame du Barry.

+The main actors in the scandal were Cardinal de Rohan, Prince de Rohan-Guéméné, and Jeanne de Valois-Saint-Rémy, Comtesse de la Motte.
 Marie Antoinette had profoundly disliked Rohan since the time he had been the French ambassador to Vienna when she was a child.
 Despite his high clerical position at the Court, she never addressed a word to him.
-Others involved were Nicole Lequay, alias Baronne d'Oliva, a prostitute who happened to look like Marie Antoinette; Rétaux de Villette, a forger; Alessandro Cagliostro, an Italian adventurer; and the Comte de La Motte, Jeanne de Valois' husband.
+Others involved were Nicole Lequay, alias Baronne d'Oliva, a prostitute who happened to look like Marie Antoinette; Rétaux de Villette, a forger; Alessandro Cagliostro, an Italian adventurer; and the Count de La Motte, Jeanne de Valois' husband.
 Madame de La Motte tricked Rohan into buying the necklace as a gift to Marie Antoinette, for him to gain the queen's favour.

-When the affair was discovered those involved (except de La Motte and Rétaux de Villette, who both managed to flee) were arrested, tried, convicted, and either imprisoned or exiled.
+When the affair was discovered, those involved were arrested, tried, convicted, and either imprisoned or exiled—except Count de La Motte and Rétaux de Villette, who both managed to flee.
 Madame de La Motte was sentenced for life to confinement in the Pitié-Salpêtrière Hospital, which also served as a prison for women.
-Judged by the Parlement, Rohan was found innocent of any wrongdoing and allowed to leave the Bastille.
-Marie Antoinette, who had insisted on the arrest of the Cardinal, was dealt a heavy personal blow, as was the monarchy, and despite the fact that the guilty parties were tried and convicted, the affair proved to be extremely damaging to her reputation, which never recovered from it.
+Judged by the Parlement of Paris, Rohan was found not guilty and allowed to leave the Bastille.
+Although later commentators claimed that the affair was extremely damaging to the queen's reputation, even going so far as to say that the affair bolstered support for the French Revolution, neither the court records nor contemporary pamphlets implicated Marie Antoinette.
+Only later, in 1789 after the Revolution had already begun, did pamphlets and caricatures use the affair of the diamond necklace to criticize the queen for avarice and lasciviousness.